1) The Preceptor Program

 6) An integrated approach to career and professional development

-- All first-year law students meet with executive coaches to create Individual Development Plans.
+- All first-year law students meet with executive leadership coaches to create Individual Development Plans.

 All first-year law students are assigned an attorney mentor who advises them on business and professional dimensions of law practice.